tuesy/jimmypoll/README.md

 ## Background Brightness

 The screen's brightness depends on the lighting in your World or Event.
-If you have a directional light, just rotating the app will change the brightness.
+If you have a directional light, just rotating the app may change the brightness.
 You can adjust it by setting a parameter:

 ```
 wss://mankindforward-poll.herokuapp.com?brt=0.5